AlessioCoser/pure-ts-mock/README.md

 - 🚫 **No Dependencies**: Pure TypeScript, zero runtime dependencies.

 ## Philosophy
-TS-Mock is intentionally simple.
+pure-ts-mock is intentionally simple.
 If you need more, consider refactoring your code for better testability.

-<hr></hr>

 ## Prerequisites
 - Node.js
 - pnpm

+## Install
+_Coming soon..._

 ## Quick Start
 Suppose you have a ModelRepository interface: